viters/docs/cloud/teams.md

 The following four examples demonstrate this billing system:

 **Hourly Pricing**\
-A Project is configured to use General Purpose Nodes, with one Active Node and zero Standby Nodes.
+A Project is configured to use Lite Nodes, with one Active Node and zero Standby Nodes.
 The Project runs for 3 days and 3.5 hours (75.5 hours total, rounded to 76 hours) and is then destroyed, costing `1 Node x $0.03424657534/hr x 76 hrs = $2.60`.

 The bill will be `$2.60` plus Tax/VAT, charged at Project destruction.

 **Active Nodes**\
-A Project is configured to use Performance Tier Nodes, with two Active Nodes and zero Standby Nodes.
+A Project is configured to use General Purpose Tier Nodes, with two Active Nodes and zero Standby Nodes.
 The Project runs the full month (730 hours).
 For this billing cycle, the two Active Nodes will cost `2 Nodes x $0.06849315068/hr x 730 hrs = $100`.

 The monthly bill will be `$100` plus Tax/VAT.

 **Overages on Standby Nodes**\
-A Project is configured to use General Purpose Nodes, with three Active Nodes and two Standby Nodes.
+A Project is configured to use Lite Nodes, with three Active Nodes and two Standby Nodes.
 The Project runs the full month (730 hours).
 There are two traffic spikes.
 The first spike is smaller and only activates one Standby Node for 6.5 hours.
 The second spike is larger and activates the first Node from 4pm to 12am (eight hours), and the second Node from 6pm to 11pm (five hours), for a total of `8 + 5 = 13` hours.
 Between both spikes, Standby Nodes run for a total of 19.5 hours (rounds to 20 hrs).
 Active Nodes will cost `3 Nodes x $0.03424657534/hr x 730 hrs = $75.00` plus Standby Node overages `20 Node-hrs x $0.03424657534/hr = $0.68`.

 The monthly bill will be `$75.68` plus VAT/Tax.

 **Pro-rated Changes**\
-A Project begins the billing cycle configured to use General Purpose Nodes, one Active and zero Standby.
+A Project begins the billing cycle configured to use Lite Nodes, one Active and zero Standby.
 A massive traffic spike is expected from marketing activities this month and 200 hours into the month, the Project is reconfigured.
-The Node Type is now Performance Tier, using two Active Nodes and five Standby Nodes.
+The Node Type is now General Purpose Tier, using two Active Nodes and five Standby Nodes.
 In the end, the marketing event was a failure, and traffic was just slightly above average.
 The five Standby Nodes were not needed and never activated.
-The first 200 hours cost `(1 General Purpose Node x $0.03424657534/hr x 200hrs) = $6.85`.
-The other 530 hours cost `(2 Performance Nodes x $0.06849315068/hr x 530hrs) = 72.60`.
+The first 200 hours cost `(1 Lite Node x $0.03424657534/hr x 200hrs) = $6.85`.
+The other 530 hours cost `(2 General Purpose Nodes x $0.06849315068/hr x 530hrs) = 72.60`.

 The monthly bill will be `$79.45` plus VAT/Tax.